-BIAS FX: best iPad app for guitarists
+BIAS FX: best iPhone/iPad app for guitarists

-djay Pro: best iOS DJ app
+djay: best iPhone/iPad DJ app

-Should you be in the mood to spin some virtual decks, djay Pro provides some seriously powerful features for getting an audience (or just yourself) leaping about like a loon.
+Should you be in the mood to spin some virtual decks, djay provides some seriously powerful features for getting an audience (or just yourself) leaping about like a loon.

 You get four decks, video support, and a slew of buttons and sliders for all kinds of things.
 You can mix with jog wheels or delve into waveforms, adding sync and cue points.
 Effects can be applied using X-Y pads, and if you’re feeling lazy, sync buttons will make the app deal with tricky beat-matching.

-Cesium: best iPhone music player
+Cs Music Player: best iPhone/iPad music player

-The iOS Music app evolved from an elegant and simple player into an app that may as well have a photo of Tim Cook glaring menacingly at you if you’re not signed up to Apple Music.
+Apple’s own Music app evolved from an elegant and simple player into an app that may as well have a photo of Tim Cook glaring menacingly at you if you’re not signed up to Apple Music.
 Its relative complexity and the manner in which it sidelines your own music is irksome.

-iMovie: best iOS consumer video editor…..
+iMovie: best iPhone/iPad consumer video editor…..

 20 years ago, you needed various bits of expensive kit and a hard drive as big as your head to have a fighting chance of editing digital video.
-Now, iMovie and your iOS device is enough to edit and share 4K video.
+Now, iMovie and your Apple device is enough to edit and share 4K video.
 Let that sink in, because it is, quite frankly, mad.